Sido Jombati: Wycombe Wanderers

 In July 2020, along with his team, Jombati gained promotion to the Championship with Wycombe Wanderers after they defeated Oxford United in the final, though Jombati did not appear in the final.
 His contract with Wycombe Wanderers expired at the end of the season and was not renewed.

 Oldham Athletic

 Jombati signed for League Two side Oldham Athletic in August 2020 on a one-year contract.

 Ebbsfleet United

-In June 2021, Jombati joined National League South side Ebbsfllet United.
+In June 2021, Jombati joined National League South side Ebbsfleet United.

+Salisbury

+In July 2023, Jombati joined Southern League Premier Division South side Salisbury and was made captain.
+He made his debut against Beaconsfield Town, scoring a last-minute penalty to level the game 1-1.

+On 6 May 2024, following a third-place finish in the league and a victory in the play-off semi-final against Gosport Borough five days prior, Jombati and his Salisbury team competed in the Southern League Premier Division South play-off final against AFC Totton.
+After a 2-2 draw in extra time, Jombati converted his spot-kick in the subsequent shootout, helping Salisbury secure victory on penalties and gain promotion to the National League South for the 2024-25 season.
+His performance in the final earned him widespread acclaim from fans and was considered by many as a man-of-the-match display.

+Jombati was released at the end of the 2024-25 season after a further 39 appearances in the National League South for The Whites.